lglanville/Pyservica/README.md

 ## Installation
 Eventually I will package this properly.
 For now, clone and use within the repo directory.

-##usage
+## Usage
 siplib.py is the central library.
 The Sip class inherits from zipfile.ZipFile.
-On initilisation, this class creates an empty zipfile.
+On initilisation, this class creates an empty zipfile and a root node for XIP metadata.
 Methods then write content to the zipfile in a structure that Preservica can then interpret on ingest.
 The serialise() method finally writes xml metadata once the sip structure has been finalised.

+API documentation is in the API directory.

 This project is in very early stages and the API will likely change frequently.